DFStewart/CarND-MPC-Project/README.md

 ## Polynomial Fitting and MPC Preprocessing
 The simulator returns x and y global position coordinates of the car.
 We need to translate these into the vehicle body coordinate system first before sending to the MPC solver.

+![alt text][image5]

 Once the coordinates of the car are in the vehicle body frame we apply the polyfit function with 3rd order.
 The polyfit function will fit a polynomial of 3rd order.
 3rd order was selected because of the suggestion in Lesson 18 that they work best at fitting most roads.

 ## MPC
 For the actual MPC itself, I started with the mpc_to_line example from Lesson 19.
 I started by adjusting N, dt and T. This did not seem to be enough to get the car driving smoothly.
 To improve this I used the suggestion in Lecture 19 to apply gains/cost modifiers for each variable we are attempting to minimize the cost.
 These "lambda" variables are hand tuned to the performance of the MPC.
-For example if I want the car to prioritize minimizing CTE, I increase the gain on CTE.
+For example if I want the car to prioritize minimizing CTE, I increase the gain on CTE which increases the overall cost.
 These parameters were primarily hand tuned.
-The best gains I could find are shown below:
+The best gains I used are shown below:

 - lambda_cte    	 = 10.0;
 - lambda_epsi  	  = 50.0;